Condemned South Carolina killer chooses to be executed by firing squad

 South Carolina spent about $54,000 in 2022 constructing an area for a firing squad in its death chamber.
 It won’t be far from the electric chair.

-Bulletproof glass was installed on the witness window, a chair with a basin under it to catch blood was installed and a wall was built for the shooters to stand behind.
-Witnesses will see the profile of the inmate, but not the firing squad.
+Bulletproof glass was installed on the witness window, a chair with a basin under it to catch blood is in place and a wall was built for the shooters to stand behind.
+Witnesses will see the inmate's profile but not the firing squad.

-The state Legislature approved the firing squad after prison officials could not obtain the drugs needed for lethal injections because suppliers refused to sell them if they were publically known.
+The state legislature approved the firing squad after prison officials could not obtain the drugs needed for lethal injections because suppliers refused to sell them if they were publicly known.
 A shield law for privacy was passed later, but the firing squad remained on the books.

-Sigmon didn't choose lethal injection because witnesses to the three previous executions since the state moved to using a massive dose of pentobarbital have said that even though the condemned prisoners appeared to stop breathing and moving in a few minutes, they were not declared dead for at least 20 minutes.
+Sigmon’s lawyers said he chose against lethal injection because of the circumstances of the three previous executions since the state moved to using a massive dose of pentobarbital.
+While witnesses said the three condemned prisoners appeared to stop breathing and moving in a few minutes, they were not declared dead for at least 20 minutes.

 The autopsy report has been released for only one of the executions: Richard Moore, who prison officials say was given two large doses of the sedative pentobarbital 11 minutes apart on Nov.
 1.